Lyks012/GameInventory/README.md

 Once you have cloned the project install all dependencies.

 ```
-cd Ionic5NodeAuthBasic/frontend
+cd frontend
 npm install

-cd Ionic5NodeAuthBasic/backend
+cd backend
 npm install
 ```

 - For your backend part:

-1. You need a Ionic5NodeAuthBasic/backend/.env file with a key for the JWT and the data for the connection to your MySQL Server:
+1. You need a backend/config/db.config.js file with  the data for the connection to your MySQL Server:

 ```
-JWT_SECRET=V3RY#1MP0RT@NT$3CR3T#

-MYSQL_DATABASE=db_motorbikes_dev
-MYSQL_USER=root
-MYSQL_PASSWORD=sasa
-MYSQL_ROOT_PASSWORD=sasa

-DB_HOST=localhost

-NODE_ENV=development
+{
+  HOST: "localhost",
+  USER: "root",
+  PASSWORD: "",
+  DB: "video_games",
+  dialect: "mysql",
+  pool: {
+    max: 5,
+    min: 0,
+    acquire: 30000,
+    idle: 10000,
+  },
+}
 ```

 2. You need a mysql server working.

-3. Create the mysql database, that in our case is "db_motorbikes_dev".
+3. Create the mysql database, that in our case is "video_games".
 You can import it from the file db_motorbikes_dev.sql included in this project. https://github.com/tcrurav/Ionic5NodeAuthBasic/blob/master/backend/db_motorbikes_dev.sql

 Finally to start enjoying this project.

 ```
-cd Ionic5NodeAuthBasic/backend
+cd backend
 npm start

-cd Ionic5NodeAuthBasic/frontend
+cd frontend
 ionic serve
 ```